LiteSpeed Web Server: 5 Reasons to Make the Switch

 The VPS will need to reboot in order to complete the change.
 In a few minutes, it will be up and running using the web server of your choice.

-So far, so good, but if you really want to improve your site’s performance, you’ll need to install the LSCache extension that configures your site to use LiteSpeed’s powerful caching engine.
-The extension is available for the world’s top website-building applications, and its installation procedures are standard.
-Here, for example, is what you need to do if you use the two most popular CMSs – WordPress and Joomla.
+So far, so good, but if you really want to improve your site performance, you’ll need to install the LSCache extension that configures your site to use LiteSpeed’s powerful caching engine.
+The extension is compatible with the world’s top website-building applications, and its installation is fairly straightforward.

 LSCache for WordPress